 For more information about religious discrimination in education see discrimination because of religion or belief

-If you are a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you're a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Discrimination and racist harassment

 A pupil may be a victim of racial abuse and violence from other pupils, either on the school premises or on the way to or from school.
 It is important that parents bring all incidents to the head teacher’s attention.
-If the education authority has an adviser with special responsibility for race issues, incidents should also be reported to her/him.
-If the school is unwilling to take steps to prevent racist attacks, in addition to following the general procedures (see under heading General procedures for dealing with a problem at school), parents should contact the local authority in the first instance.
+If the education authority has an adviser with special responsibility for race issues, incidents should also be reported to them.
+If the school is unwilling to take steps to prevent racist attacks, in addition to following the general procedures (see under heading General procedures for dealing with a problem at school), parents should contact the local authority.

 The law says that a school or college must not discriminate against people on grounds of race in any of its policies or practices, including admission policies.
 Local education authorities also have a legal duty not to discriminate.